 According to some who do recommend it, Montañita was supposed to be a “hot” surf spot, where all the local surfers go to catch some waves.
 My husband and kids wanted to try it out since they heard it was called a surfer’s paradise, too.
 To me, this place looked more like a backpacker/hippie’s paradise than it did to a luxury beach destination!
 Honestly, I was disappointed as we were driving closer and closer to this beach with all the trash, strewn along the highway.

 It definitely was not what I was expecting, especially when I read this on the internet: “Montañita is a hidden treasure that did not even appear on the maps just a few years ago, but the combination of perfect waves, golden sand, high tolerance among their locals and visitors and tropical vegetation have slowly developed its reputation as a tropical paradise.” – according to Wikipedia.
 Perfect!

 So here I am, expecting a “hidden treasure” with “perfect waves”, “golden sands”, and a “tropical paradise”.
 OK, so I don’t know who writes for Wikipedia, but I think we have different ideas about what paradise is!!
 LOL

 However, once you are in Montañita on the beach, there are plenty of things to do.
 They have quite an array of surf schools to pedicabs, as well as beach vendors with food carts, and even parasailing.
-This is one of those kind of beaches where you have to pay to sit on the pre-arranged chairs with umbrellas if you want to sit.
+This is one of those kinds of beaches where you have to pay to sit on the pre-arranged chairs with umbrellas if you want to sit.
 Otherwise, be sure and bring your own beach chairs and towels!
 We didn’t have any with us, so we just rented.

 Apparently, Montañita is a Well-Known For Surfing